 —

-In 2022 a stand alone building was completed slightly to the rear of the hospitality space, to be used for hosting larger private groups for tastings.
-Total production each year is around 75,000 cases.
+Total production each year is around 150,000 cases.
+This is a remarkable trajectory considering Frank Family only produced 200 cases during their first vintage.
 For more information and or to join one of their numerous wine clubs, visit: www.frankfamilyvineyards.com

 Stone Cellar/Grounds